 referral of the application, with or without recommendation, to the Synod Assembly.

 The Synod Council’s disposition of the application is final.
-An application referred by the Synod Council to the Assembly, may be disposed of in any manner the Synod Assembly deems appropriate.
+An application referred by the Synod Council to the Synod Assembly, may be disposed of in any manner the Synod Assembly deems appropriate.

 S15.21.03.
 Consent not required in certain circumstances.
 Consent by this synod under S15.21. is not applicable to and is not required for—